ReproNim/neurodocker/docs/user_guide/quickstart.rst

 .. code-block:: bash

+    # creating a new empty directory
     mkdir singularity-example
     cd singularity-example
+    # saving the output of the Neurodocker command in the Singularity file
     neurodocker generate singularity --pkg-manager apt \
         --base-image neurodebian:buster \
         --ants version=2.3.4 \
         --miniconda version=latest conda_install="nipype notebook" \
         --user nonroot > Singularity
+    # building a new image using the Singularity file
     sudo singularity build nipype-ants.sif Singularity

 This will create a new file :code:`nipype-ants.sif` in this directory.
 This is the